CsabaDu/CsabaDu.DynamicTestData/README.md

 ### Static `Extensions` Class

-Object array type is extended with a method to facilitate test data object arrays generation.
+Object array type is extended with a method to facilitate test data object arrays creation.
 Besides the object array which calls it, the method requires two parameters.
 In case of `Properties` value of the first `ArgsCode` argument the method increases the returning object array's elements with the new parameter as last one there, otherwise it returns the original object array:

 ```csharp
 namespace CsabaDu.DynamicTestData;